 The rate of interest charged on Home Loans differs from bank to bank.
 There is a provision for choosing either floating or fixed rate of interest on the principal amount.
 In a fixed rate home loan, the interest amount on the principal amount remains the same throughout the entire tenure.
 But, in a floating or variable rate home loan, the rate of interest fluctuates based on the market condition over the duration.

-Well, there are also NBFCs (Non-banking finance companies) which offer home loans for the needy consumers at affordable interest rates.
+Well, there are also NBFCs (Non-banking finance companies) that offer home loans for needy consumers at affordable interest rates.

 What is Mortgage Loan?

 A mortgage loan is also a type of secured loan where an applicant borrows a particular amount of money by mortgaging property.
 In this case, the property against which the loan amount is approved acts as collateral.
 Mortgage loans are also known as loan against property because here banks or other non-banking financial companies provide mortgages by securing the property which could be either a residential property or commercial or other immovable properties like land, gold, heavy machinery, shop, etc. In a loan against property, the lender remains as the actual owner, until the borrower pays off the loan completely.